Lower bound theorems for general polytopes: Polytopes with vertices

 (ii) $\Delta_{2,2}$ is not a facet of any 5-polytope with 29 edges.

 \end{lemma}

 \begin{proof} (i) Let us consider the possibility that $P$ is such a polytope, i.e. it has a facet $F$ of the type $\Sigma_{3}$.

-Clearly $P$ is not a pyramid over $F$, and any 4-polytope with 10 or more vertices has more than 20 edges.
-So there are exactly two vertices of $P$ outside $F$, which we denote by $x$ and $y$; they must be adjacent. {(\red It is well known that removal of an entire face from the graph of a polytope does not disconnect it.)} Since 19=11+7+1, every vertex in $F$ belongs to only one edge not in $F$, i.e. is adjacent to exactly one of $x,y$.
+A pyramid over $\Sigma_3$ would have 18 edges, so $P$ is not such a pyramid over $F$.
+Any 4-polytope with 10 or more vertices has more than 20 edges.
+So there are exactly two vertices of $P$ outside $F$, which we denote by $x$ and $y$; they must be adjacent.
+(It is well known that removal of an entire face from the graph of a polytope does not disconnect it \cite[Theorem 15.5]{Br}.)
+Since 19=11+7+1, every vertex in $F$ belongs to only one edge not in $F$, i.e. is adjacent to exactly one of $x,y$.

-Given a triangular ridge in $F$, what is the other facet containing it? {\red The facet must have either four or five vertices, and each vertex in the ridge must have degree three in this facet}; a simplex is the only possibility.
+Given a triangular ridge in $F$, what is the other facet containing it?
+It must have either four or five vertices, and each vertex in the ridge must have degree three in this facet; a simplex is the only possibility.
 This implies that the five vertices in the two triangles in $F$ are all adjacent to the same external vertex, say to $x$.
 But then $y$ can be adjacent only to the other two vertices in $F$, and so will have degree only three.

 (ii) Let us consider the possibility that $P$ is such a polytope, with $\Delta_{2,2}$ as a facet, say $F$.
-We may label the vertices of $F$ as $a_1, a_2, a_3, b_1, b_2, b_3, c_1, c_2, c_3$ in such a way that two vertices are adjacent if and only if they share a number or a letter, and the facets are the convex hulls of the six subsets which either omit one number or omit one letter.
-See \cref{fig:sumsoftriangles} (a).
+We may label the vertices of $F$ as $a_1, a_2, a_3, b_1, b_2, b_3, c_1, c_2, c_3$ in such a way that two vertices are adjacent if and only if they share a number or a letter; see \cref{fig:sumsoftriangles} (a).
+Then the facets of $F$ (which are ridges in $P$) are the convex hulls of the six subsets which either omit one number or omit one letter.
+Accordingly we will denote them as $R_{12}$, $R_{13}$, $R_{23}$, $R_{ab}$, $R_{ac}$ and $R_{bc}$.

-Clearly $P$ is not a pyramid over $F$, and any 5-polytope with 12 or more vertices has at least 30 edges.
-So there are exactly two {adjacent} vertices of $P$ outside $F$, which we denote by $x$ and $y$.
+Again $P$ cannot be a pyramid over $F$, and any 5-polytope with 12 or more vertices has at least 30 edges.
+So there are exactly two (necessarily adjacent) vertices of $P$ outside $F$, which we denote by $x$ and $y$.
 If two of the vertices in $F$ are not simple in $P$, there will be at least 11 edges between $F$ and $x,y$, hence at least 30 edges in $P$.

-So we assume that all but at most one of the vertices in $F$ are simple in $P$.
-This implies that there are two facets of $F$ (ridges of $P$) in which every vertex is simple {\red in $P$}, say the $\{ab\}$ facet and the $\{12\}$ facet of $F$.
-Suppose the ``other facet" containing one of these ridges is a pyramid thereover, say the convex hull of $\{ab\}$and $x$.
-Then none of the $\{ab\}$ vertices can be adjacent to $y$, meaning $y$ has degree at most 4.
+Thus all but at most one of the vertices in $F$ are simple in $P$; we may assume that all vertices of $F$ except perhaps $c_3$ are simple in $P$.
+This means that all vertices in $R_{ab}$ and $R_{12}$ are simple in $P$.
+Suppose the ``other facet" containing one of these ridges is a pyramid thereover, say the convex hull of $R_{ab}$ and $x$.
+Then none of the vertices $R_{ab}$ can be adjacent to $y$, leading to the absurdity that $y$ has degree at most 4.